chaoss/augur-license/README.md

 Copyright © 2015 University of Nebraska at Omaha

-dosocs2 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+Augur-SPDX is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
 See the file LICENSE for more details.